-Amazon’s enhanced version of Fire TV is perhaps a response to Apple announcing a 4K HDR set-top box and, on October 25, this nifty little media device comes to market.
+Amazon’s enhanced version of Fire TV is perhaps a response to Apple announcing a 4K HDR set-top box so how does it shape up?

 The small, square unit with integrated HDMI cable plugs straight into the back of your TV or AV receiver.
 That means this dongle is essentially a 4K HDR alternative to the standard Amazon Fire TV stick along the lines of Google Chromecast rather than a set-top box replacement.
 Unlike the basic stick, though, this uprated device is a really hard-hitting streamer with plenty of frills.

 Before we launch into a blow-by-blow synopsis of Fire TV, we’ll highlight the pros and cons of this eagerly anticipated media fiend…

 What We Like

 - Superb 1.5GHz processor uses 4 cores to stream 4K HDR video seamlessly at 60 frames per second